All docschevron-rightMaps SDK for iOSchevron-rightGuideschevron-rightarrow-leftCamera and animationschevron-rightCamera position

 Display the user's location

-Use addLocationConsumer to update the camera based on a user's location.
+Update camera based on user's location.

 Fit the camera to a given shape